OrthogonalScribe/OrthogonalScribe.github.io/content/lc-332-reconstructing-itinerary/index.md

 The resulting time and space complexities are $\mathcal{O}(|E| log |E|)$ and $\mathcal{O}(|E|)$, respectively.

-### C++ translation
+### C++ implementation

-Translating the above to C++, we use a min priority queue to do the sorting for us, ending up with:
+Implementing the algorithm in C++, we use a min priority queue to do the sorting for us, ending up with:

 ```c++, linenos
 class Solution {